jcook3701/emacs_configuration/docs/README.md

 ```

 But before building Emacs, you need to get it into your $PATH ahead of /usr/bin/makeinfo
+The following exports should be added to your bashrc or bash_profile.
 ```
 export PATH=/usr/local/opt/texinfo/bin:$PATH
 export LDFLAGS=-L/usr/local/opt/texinfo/lib